GatewayChecker/common/README.md

 3/20/24
 Add Gln class for converting from GLN to SGLN

+2.15.1
+5/14/24
+* fixed bug where Report did not append -report.xml to the output filename if the file ended with uppercase ".XML".
+The rename of the output file only worked for lowercase .xml.
+This has been fixed so the both .xml and .XML get an output file name *-report.xml.
+If the file does not end in .xml, then it just appends -report.xml to the end of the filename to avoid reusing the original filename to avoid the risk of overwriting the original file.

 ---------------------------------------------
 Where to update the common package version for a new release.